yashabnarang/Crossy-Road-UE4/README.md

-# Crossy-Road-UE4
+# Crossy Road Clone
 By: Yashab Narang

-Currently: Chicken can move freely, alot to do still
+Currently working on:

+Chicken:
+* Moves ✔
+* Jumps ✔
+* Rotates ✔
+Highways:
+* Spawn ✔
+* Dynamic ✘

+Trees and Rocks:
+* Randomly Spawn on Grass ✔

-To See Current Progress: Click on "CrossyRoad" Level in Content Folder and Play
+To See Current Progress:
+* Download checkpoint2.zip and unzip
+* Open with Unreal Engine
+* Open checkpoint2 level and play